vanhoefm/fragattacks/research/README.md

 ## 8.6.
 A-MSDU EAPOL attack tests (§6.5 -- CVE-2020-26144)

 This test can be used in case you want to execute the `eapol-amsdu[-bad] BP` tests but cannot run tcpdump or wireshark on the AP.
-This means this test is only meaningfull against APs.
-In particular, the command `eapol-amsdu[-bad] BP --bcast-dst` will cause a vulnerable AP to broadcast the ping request to all connected clients.
+This test is only meaningfull against APs: the command `eapol-amsdu[-bad] BP --bcast-dst` causes a vulnerable AP to broadcast the injected ping request to all connected clients.
 In other words, to check if an AP is vulnerable, execute this command, and listen for broadcast Wi-Fi frames on a second device that is connected to the AP by using the filter `icmp` or `frame contains "test_ping_icmp"`.

 <a id="id-extended-apforward"></a>
 ## 8.7.
 AP forwards EAPOL attack tests (§6.6 -- CVE-2020-26139)